suzukiplan/vgs-bgm-decoder/README.md

-# vgslib
+# VGSLIB
-Programmable VGS function library
+VGSLIB is a programmable function library of VGS.

+## Support OS
+- Windows
+- Mac OS X
+- Linux
+- iOS
+- Android

+## How to use
+todo